The IRS Civil Fraud Penalty: Penalties for Tax Evasion

 The IRS is authorized to impose a penalty for fraud.
 This is one of the many civil tax penalties that the IRS has in its toolbox.

-This civil fraud penalty applies if there is an underpayment of tax required to be shown on a tax return that is attributable to fraud.
+This civil fraud penalty applies if there is an underpayment of tax required to be shown on a tax return that is attributable to fraud, such as reporting a fictitious business on your tax returns.

 This penalty is not all that common.
 Absent a criminal conviction, the IRS has exercised considerable restraint in imposing this civil penalty.